SkylineCommunications/dataminer-docs/connector-help/connector_help/SYes_SYSTEM_LOGIC_N+1.md

 ## About

-The **SYes SYSTEM LOGIC N+1** driver polls relevant information from the device and allows the user to change its configuration.
+The **SYes SYSTEM LOGIC N+1** connector polls relevant information from the device and allows the user to change its configuration.

 ## Installation and configuration